scholarly and technical writings on various topics

 So why are we imagining, four hundred years later, that it’s safe to use the primitive single-signature mechanism of X509 certs as a protection on the reputation of modern corporations?
 Fraud certainly hasn’t become less common, or slower.
 Leaked keys on certs have bitten large, sophisticated organizations like Microsoft.
 Surely millions of less sophisticated organizations will be no safer.

-We need something where 3 out of 7 members of the board must sign if the stakes are at level X – or an exec VP plus 2 out of 5 IT engineers must sign if the stakes are at level Y.
+If we want our identity mechanism to reflect hard-won wisdom in the analog world, we need something where 3 out of 7 members of the board must sign if the stakes are at level X – or an exec VP plus 2 out of 5 IT engineers must sign if the stakes are at level Y.

 The identity of an org should be guarded not just by an assertion about its current key, but by a cryptographic commitment to the next key (the one the owner will rotate to next).
 The next key is then managed in a different place, with independent protections.
 Such a scheme is called prerotation, and it drastically improves security, because even if a hacker can abuse a current key, they can’t rotate to new keys and take permanent control without accomplishing a second hack somewhere else.
 The identity owner thus has a failsafe that they can use to take control back.